Bozeman Airport to Yellowstone: Rental Car, Shuttle, or Private Transfer?

 First decide which Yellowstone entrance you actually mean

-Yellowstone is not one curb.
-From BZN, the two practical targets are the North Entrance via Gardiner and Mammoth, or the West Entrance via West Yellowstone.
+Yellowstone has five entrance stations, but from BZN the two practical targets are the North Entrance via Gardiner and Mammoth, or the West Entrance via West Yellowstone.
 Those are very different trips once you are inside the park.

-If your priority is Mammoth Hot Springs, Lamar Valley, or year-round vehicle access, think north entrance.
-If your priority is Old Faithful and the big geyser basins, think west entrance.
-That distinction matters even more in shoulder season.
-The National Park Service says that as of Friday, April 17, 2026, the North Entrance and West Entrance are open to regular vehicles, weather permitting, along with the west-side road network to Old Faithful, Norris, Canyon, Mammoth, and the Northeast Entrance.
+If your priority is Mammoth Hot Springs, Lamar Valley, or winter vehicle access, think North Entrance.
+If your priority is Old Faithful and the big geyser basins, think West Entrance.
+In winter, Yellowstone National Park Lodges says only the North Entrance is open to public vehicles, and the other entrances open on different seasonal timelines.

 That is the first airport mistake people make.
 They book a flight to “Yellowstone,” but they never decide whether their actual trip is a Gardiner trip or a West Yellowstone trip.
 Transportation gets much easier once you answer that honestly.